einKnie/ownipsum/README.md

 ## Usage

-Provide OwnIpsum with one or more (though one would be a bit boring) replacement words and some input text and watch your very own filler text be generated.
+Provide OwnIpsum with one or more (though one would be a bit boring) replacement words and some input text and watch your very own dummy text be generated.

 Replacement words can either be provided directly on the command line or more comfortably from a file.
 The program expects input from stdin per default, but an input text file may also be supplied.